From dealing with curious spiders to accidentally setting up on a nude beach might be enough to make one question painting outdoors . . .

 By Julie McGowan

-The Bryan Gallery offered a three-day workshop with Andrew Orr, a member of the Guild of Boston Artists, on learning how to paint en plein air.
-Andrew was a fabulous teacher, but while other students coped with the occasional black fly or gnat on their canvases, every day I had to deal with a spider dropping from a tree, climbing up the leg of my easel, crawling down my paint brush.
+A few years ago the Bryan Gallery offered a three-day workshop with Andrew Orr, a member of the Guild of Boston Artists, on learning how to paint en plein air.
+Andrew was a fabulous teacher, but while other students coped with the occasional black fly or gnat on their canvases when painting outdoors, every day I had to deal with a spider dropping from a tree, climbing up the leg of my easel, crawling down my paintbrush.
 I still have one painting that memorializes my fear of arachnids!

 The following year I heard about the Publishers Invitational Paint New Zealand trip — ten days of painting outside in spectacular scenery.
 I knew that both Andrew Orr and Erik Koeppel had been featured painters in PleinAir Magazine and because of the chance both to paint in a location I had always wanted to visit and to meet and learn from other artists and those who really understood the contemporary national art environment, I signed up for the trip.

-When I returned, I immediately signed up for the 2017 Publishers Invitational Adirondack week and was beginning to consider myself as a novice plein air painter.
-Knowing that the Adirondacks would give me even more confidence to paint en plein air, I also reconnected with a painting friend I had made during the Hudson River School class, and we planned to meet once a year in late summer or early fall for a day of plein air painting.
+When I returned, I immediately signed up for the Publishers Invitational Adirondack week and was beginning to consider myself as a novice plein air painter.
+Knowing that the Adirondacks would give me even more confidence for painting outdoors, I also reconnected with a painting friend I had made during the Hudson River School class, and we planned to meet once a year in late summer or early fall for a day of plein air painting.
 The June week in the Adirondacks was total immersion in the plein air experience and very illuminating, as I met a number of incredible artists who were willing to answer questions and inspire me with their stories and paintings.